oldscienceguy/PebbleSDR/README.md

 5. Other

 ###Bands
 For each band category, there is a Each Band selection of bands to choose from.
 The frequency that will be switched to for each band is defined in bands.csv, along with other band details.
+If no default (tune) frequency is set for the band in bands.csv, the middle of the band will be selected.

 ###Stations
 For each band, there is a list of specific stations that can be selected.
 This list comes from eibi.csv, whicn can be updated using the instructions in PebbleData directory.
 It also comes from memory.csv, which is where user defined station information is stored.